dmstr/phd5-docs/guide/development/testing.md

     $ codecept run acceptance extensions --steps

+To stop at breakpoints added with `$I->pauseExecution()`

+    $ codecept run -d

 Watch acceptance tests via VNC viewer

     make open-vnc

 ### Code-coverage

+    make run-coverage

+To run code-coverage while testing Xdebug must be enabled in the PHP container.
+This is done automatically, when setting `PHP_ENABLE_XDEBUG=1`, make sure to

 ```
 $ docker-php-ext-enable xdebug